Floorp-Projects/Floorp/toolkit/components/normandy/docs/data-collection.rst

    value
       The name of the study (``recipe.arguments.slug``) extra
-      enrollmentId
-         The ID that was generated at enrollment. reason
+      reason
          A code describing the reason the unenroll failed.
 Possible values are: